balumuriraj/Grunt-Selenium-Plugin/README.md

 I have used a similar approach as grunt-selenium-webdriver by levexis (https://github.com/levexis/grunt-selenium-webdriver).
 But with some major changes like chrome driver support and custom options.

 ## Release History
-The latest release 0.2.1 supports Windows, MAC and Linux OS as-well.
+All the releases >= 0.2.1 supports Windows, MAC and Linux OS as-well.